 swampy like areas.
 It is best fished from a canoe.
 The

-to the Clyde River near the little town of East Charlestown.
+to the Clyde River near the little town of East

-the run from the dam that forms Charlestown Pond to
+landlocked salmon in the run from the dam that forms

-brook trout water.
+mostly brook trout water.
 The Pherrins River above

 Island Pond, a tributary of the Clyde River, has

 excellent brook trout fishing.
 The brook trout are large,